data61/gnaf/gnaf-createdb/README.md

 ### Run SQL Load Script
-The instructions in this section describe use of the H2 Console webapp, a SQL client running at: http://127.0.1.1:8082/, to run the SQL Load Script `data/createGnafDb.sql`.
-Alternatively a Postgres client could be used.
+Run the SQL Load Script `data/createGnafDb.sql` using one of:

-In the SQL client, enter JDBC URL: `jdbc:h2:file:~/gnaf`, User name: `gnaf` and Password: `gnaf`) and click `Connect`.
+1. In the SQL Console webapp, enter JDBC URL: `jdbc:h2:file:~/gnaf`, User name: `gnaf` and Password: `gnaf`) and click `Connect`.
 If a database doesn't already exist at this location an empty database is created with the given credentials as the admin user.

-Run the SQL commands either by:
-- entering: `RUNSCRIPT FROM '{gnaf}/gnaf-createdb/data/createGnafDb.sql'` into the SQL input area, substituting the full path for {gnaf} (this method displays no indication of progress); or
+In the SQL box enter: `RUNSCRIPT FROM '{gnaf}/gnaf-createdb/data/createGnafDb.sql'`, substituting the full path for {gnaf}.
+This method displays no indication of progress.
-- pasting the content of this file into the SQL input area (this method displays what is going on).
+2. As above but paste the content of this file into the SQL box.
+This method displays what is going on.
+3. Start H2 with the `-pg` option and run the Postgres client:

+	cat data/createGnafDb.sql | psql --host=localhost --port=5435 --username=gnaf --dbname=~/gnaf
+	Password for user gnaf: gnaf

 On a macbook-pro (with SSD) it takes 26 min to load the data and another 53 min to create the indexes.
 The script creates a user `READONLY` with password `READONLY` that has only the `SELECT` right.
 This user should be used for read-only access.